 For our third installment, given that the BikeMS Roundup Ride takes off from Dr Pepper Ballpark on Saturday, its only appropriate to look back at how the BikeMS rides began and how the one in Frisco has fared over the years.
 Although some have the opinion that there is no tie between the cyclists that do the MS150 events and the efforts to get more people permanently on the bike, there is no question that at least some of the hundreds of thousands that ride the MS benefit events across the nation each year continue riding their bikes long after.
 I myself had owned my first road bike only two weeks before doing the Bike to the Beach ride (San Antonio to Corpus Christi) - and I'm still rolling 12 years later!

 BikeMS first ride 1980 in Minnesota drew 200 cyclists and raised over $33,000.
 According to the BikeMS website, there are now over 100 rides held across the country each year and, since their inception, have raised over $600 million.
 These are now the largest organized charity bicycling event in the United States.

 The local ride is of particular interest to us in North Texas as the ride has been hosted in either north Plano or Frisco since its inception.
-The routes have changed over the years, as have the primary sponsors and the name, but the fun, challenge and the cause have never waivered.
-This ride is organized and hosted by the MS Lonestar Chapter of the National MS Society.
+The routes have changed over the years, as have the primary sponsors and the name, but the fun, challenge and the cause have never wavered.
+This ride is organized and hosted by the MS Society.
 This group does a fantastic job, considering the challenges of North Texas spring weather and unpredictable temperatures, winds and occasional storms.
 This is often called the best run MS ride in the country, for good reason.